 As for auto-focus performance, it’s something of a mixed bag.
-When paired with my Olympus OM-D EM 10 Mark II (a camera with typically lightning fast AF), I found that the Panasonic 20mm f/1.7 II hunted for focus quite regularly, especially in low light.
+When paired with the excellent Olympus OM-D EM 10 Mark II, (a camera with typically lightning fast AF), I found that the Panasonic 20mm f/1.7 II hunts for focus quite regularly, especially in low light.

-All in all, the Panasonic 20mm f/1.7 II is the lens to get if you can’t afford my number one pick of MFT lenses – the Olympus M.Zuiko 17mm f/1.8.
+All in all, the Panasonic 20mm f/1.7 II is the lens to get if you can’t afford the aforementioned number one pick of MFT lenses – the Olympus M.Zuiko 17mm f/1.8.
 It’s smaller, lighter, cheaper and has very similar image quality.

 Focal Length: 35-100mm (70-200mm equivalent)

 Dimensions: 2.7 x 3.9 in.
 (67 x 99 mm)